Chaire de recherche du Canada en ÉPI

 His publications have appeared in journals such as International Studies Quarterly, European Journal of International Relations, Review of International Organizations, International Interactions, Global Governance, Global Environmental Politics, and Review of International Political Economy.

-Jean-Frédéric Morin is available to supervise PhD candidates working on global governance.
-He is the recipient of the FSS award for graduate students mentorship and UL award for execellence in graduate student supervision.
+Jean-Frédéric has (co)supervised more than one hundred master students, 20 PhD candidates and 8 postdoctoral fellows.
+He is the recipient of the FSS award for graduate students mentorship (2020) and the UL award for excellence in graduate student supervision (2023).
+He is available to supervise PhD candidates working on international institutions or global governance.

 Canada Research Chair in International Political Economy